-In 2016, Syrians were the third largest group of asylum seekers.
-2,144 requests were made by Syrian applicants.
-People from Syria (except Palestinians from Syria) at least get status F, which means a temporary admission.
+In 2017, Syrians were the second largest group of asylum seekers.
+1,951 requests were made by Syrian applicants.
+Usually, people from Syria (except Palestinians from Syria) at least get status F, which means a temporary admission.
+The recognition rate (asylum status) was 43.6% and the temporary admission rate was 52.7% in 2017.
 In February 2015, the Federal Administrative Court issued two leading case decisions regarding Syria.
 In a first judgment, it stated that considering the current circumstances in Syria, army deserters and conscientious objectors can risk persecution.
-The Court also denied an internal flight alternative for the applicant (of Kurdish origin) in the Kurdish-controlled area, due to the instability of the region.257 In a second judgment, the Court stated that even ordinary participants of demonstrations in Syria against the regime risk persecution if they have been identified by Syrian state security forces.258 Regarding the forced recruiting of persons by the Kurdish group YPG, the Cout stated that this did not amount to a justified fear of persecution.259 In March 2015 the Swiss Federal Council decided further measures to support victims of the Syria conflict.
-It decided to provide 2,000 resettlement places to vulnerable people from the region of Syria and legal access to another 1,000
+The Court also denied an internal flight alternative for the applicant (of Kurdish origin) in the Kurdish-controlled area, due to the instability of the region.267 In a second judgment, the Court stated that even ordinary participants of demonstrations in Syria against the regime risk persecution if they have been